ESR12 – AV Occupants’ Perception of Safety in relation to AV behaviour

 At this stage, based on some models of functional safety, models of perceived safety and trust will be built with the subjective feelings of drivers.
 Then, simulator experiment will be conducted again to calibrate the model.

 Based on the mathematical model of perceived safety and trust, the mechanism of perceived safety and trust will be explained well.
-Therefore, we can get the optimized movements which can be implemented to the controller.
-Then, a higher perceived safety and trust level will be built.
+Then, we can design user interfaces for partially automated vehicles with the models to get a higher perceived safety and trust level will be built.

 Results